cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

     :::tip Note
     After submitting the registration form you will get a trial license valid for next 24 hours.
-    To prolong license for 30 days, please, follow the activation instructions sent to email specified during registration.
+    To prolong license for 30 days, please follow the activation instructions sent to email specified during the registration.
     :::

-## Website monitoring tool
+## Website Monitoring tool

-**Website monitoring tool** is a tool that collects the statistics of the domains' availability and responsiveness, as well as errors that occur when accessing these domains.
+**Website Monitoring tool (WMT)**  is a tool that collects the statistics of the domains' availability and responsiveness, as well as errors that occur when accessing these domains.
 An admin can get email reports with the statistics.
-The website monitoring tool uses the simple curl request like `curl http://domain.com` to get domains’ statistics.
+The Website Monitoring tool uses the simple curl request like `curl http://domain.com` to get domains’ statistics.

-You can configure the Website monitoring tool and [Slow Site analyzer](/manager/#php-slow-site-analyzer) and view the daily reports in the CloudLinux Manager -> Website monitoring tab.
+You can configure the Website Monitoring tool and the [Slow Site analyzer](/manager/#php-slow-site-analyzer) and view the daily reports in the CloudLinux Manager -> Website monitoring tab.

 There are Main, PHP Site analyzer, and Settings subtabs [here](/manager/#main).

 :::warning Warning
 For now, there is no any possibility to remove the `alt-php-ssa` and `cl-web-monitoring-tool` packages so that the _Website monitoring_ tab will be removed.
 You can turn off the _Website monitoring_, _PHP Sites Analyzer_ in the _[Settings](/manager/#wmt-settings)_ tabs, so sites statistics will stop collecting and there will be no additional load on the server.
 :::